Big Game Tag Application Process

 Nevada Wildlife Commission

 The Commission then reviews the recommendations of the CABs, the biologists, and further considers public comment and various interests before determining final quotas at the end of May.
-The approved quotas are then passed on to Wildlife Administrative Services so the draw can be completed, and successful applicants are awarded with their tags in June.
+The approved quotas are then passed on to Kalkomey Enterprises so the draw can be completed, and successful applicants are awarded with their tags in June.

 The public is encouraged to participate in this process by submitting comments to board members or attending County Advisory Board or Wildlife Commission meetings.